 Banana Bread Soft Chew Dog Treat

-Preheat oven to 350ºF and line a small baking sheet (9×13”) with parchment paper.
+- Preheat the oven to 350ºF and line a small baking sheet (9×13”) with parchment paper.
 Set aside.

-In a small mixing bowl, add coconut flour and ground flaxseeds.
-Whisk together.
+- In a small mixing bowl, add coconut flour and ground flaxseeds.

-Spoon your thick batter mixture onto the baking sheet, creating an even layer approximately 1/4” thick.
-Let mixture set for approximately 5 minutes.
+- Spoon your thick batter mixture onto the baking sheet, creating an even layer approximately 1/4” thick.
+Let the mixture set for approximately 5 minutes.

-Once on baking sheet, use a knife to score both horizontal and vertical lines, creating little squares.
+- Once on the baking sheet, use a knife to score both horizontal and vertical lines, creating little squares.

 Can Dogs Eat Bread: Random Fun Facts About Bread